24 Jan 2020

 Your lead conversion might have the most experienced people in sales and marketing.

-They are finally left with cold calling and strong follow-ups through e-mails, phone, and online or physical meetings.
+They are finally left with cold calling and b follow-ups through e-mails, phone, and online or physical meetings.

 The same sheet with shortlisted prospects should be forwarded to the final sales team.
 They should be provided with the required content if the prospect still demands more learning of your product or service.